Explore the Demo · Share Your Vision

 💡

-Six research pillars that shaped every decision in this vision, before a single line of code was written.
+Six research pillars shaped every decision in this vision before a single line of code was written.

 WIDA 2020 Standards